tocisz/homepage/t/posts_source/006-Joule-thief.md

 1 1,73
 0 3,00
 ```
-And here are measured times for inverted windings:
+And here are measured times for switched windings:
 ```
 1 9,68
 0 26,19